BastienGolomer/BastienGolomer.github.io/index.md

 # Blog Posts
-Here is a collection of posts about things that interest me.
-Maybe you will find something for you as well !
+[Here](blog.md) is a collection of posts about things that interest me.
+Maybe you will find something for you as well!
 Enjoy the reading.